 2. Enhance flavor by thinking ahead

-Some people only marinade their ribs.
-Some people only spice rub.
+When it comes to cooking ribs on a charcoal grill, some people only use a marinade.
+Some people only use spice rub.
 We like to do both.
 Marinading adds layers of flavor that penetrate deep into the meat, thanks to a long overnight soak.
 The spice rub adds flavor to the surface of the meat.
 When the grill sears the ribs, the spicy, crackling exterior of the meat makes a delicious contrast to the tender, succulent meat inside.

 Seasoning your meat in advance gives the meat time to take on the flavors.
 This means you’ll serve up a meal that’s already delicious, even if you don’t add salt or barbecue sauce at the end.
 (OK, we’d never skip the sauce, but it’s nice to use the sauce as a highlight rather than as a coverup for bland food.)